 “Ferd Patterson has been acquitted, as expected.
 Idaho juries do not inquire whether a crime has been committed.
 All they ask is: “Was it a fair fight?”
 If so, they cry: “Not guilty!”

-Knowing that he was in extreme danger, Patterson quickly fled Idaho City after his acquittal.
+Knowing he was in extreme danger, Patterson quickly fled Idaho City after his acquittal.

 However, when Patterson was sitting in Richard Bogle’s barbershop for a shave and haircut the next morning, Donahue entered through a back door and fired on Patterson, hitting him on the right side of his jaw.
 As Patterson stumbled toward the door to escape, Donohue continued to fire, killing the “dandy” gunfighter.